 For investments in debt instruments, the Bank assesses the probability of Uncollectibility or default of issuers or counterparties using internal and external assessments such as the Bank's independent risk assessors.
-Furthermore, the Bank adheres to a strict and conservative policy which ensures that the investment issuers and counterparties to derivative transactions are of the highest reputation.
+Furthermore, the Bank adheres to a strict and conservative policy that ensures that the investment issuers and counterparties to derivative transactions have the highest reputation.

-Furthermore, the Bank operates several instruments which, although they involve exposure to credit risk, are not reflected in the Interim Consolidated Statements of Financial Position, such as guarantees and sureties, documentary letters of credit, letters of guarantee and commitments to extend credit.
+Furthermore, the Bank operates several instruments that involve exposure to credit risk but are not reflected in the Consolidated Statements of Financial Position, such as guarantees and sureties, documentary letters of credit, letters of guarantee and commitments to extend credit.